HyperSecurityLabs/fluxv6/README.md

 ## License

-This tool is part of the HyperSecurity toolkit and is released under the appropriate open-source license for security research tools.
+This tool is part of the HyperSecurity toolkit and is released under(GPL) the appropriate open-source license for security research tools.

 ## Disclaimer